simdjson/simdjson/Notes.md

 Many code-bases make use of SIMD and deeply pipelined, "non-branchy", processing for regular tasks.
 Numerical problems (e.g. "matrix multiply") or simple 'bulk search' tasks (e.g. "count all the occurrences of a given character in a text", "find the first occurrence of the string 'foo' in a text") frequently use this class of techniques.
-We are demonstrating that these techniques can be applied to much more complex and less regular task.
+We are demonstrating that these techniques can be applied to much more complex and less regular tasks.

 ## Design: